 Labor Notes is a media and organizing project that has been the voice of union activists who want to put the movement back in the labor movement since 1979.
-Fresh off our record-breaking 2018 conference and with our book Secrets of a Successful Organizer flying off the shelves, Labor Notes’ influence is growing, and we are uniquely placed to encourage and shape a reviving, militant, bottom-up labor movement.
+Labor Notes’ reach is growing, and we are uniquely placed to encourage and shape a reviving, militant, bottom-up labor movement.

-What you’ll definitely do: Since we are a small staff, we all play multiple roles in the organization’s planning and day-to-day functioning.
-As a Labor Notes organizer, you will:
+Since we are a small staff, we all play multiple roles in the organization’s planning and day-to-day functioning.
+As a Labor Notes organizer you will, among other tasks:

-- You have experience in the labor movement or in closely related grassroots organizing.
+- You have experience in the labor movement—such as as a shop steward, elected officer, or staff organizer—or in closely related grassroots organizing.

 - You’re strongly committed to rank-and-file unionism.